nikirg/lazyfast/DOCS.md

 ```

 # Page
-Every LazyFast tag and component works only in the context of a page.
-You can define your page with `@router.page` decorator.
-Page decorator creates endpoint which returns HTML response LazyFast javascript dependencies.
-Decorated function works like regular FastAPI endpoint, support all dependency injection features, the only exception is, that you don't need to specify return value.
-LazyFast build and return final `HTMLResponse` impicitly.
-Also page inject hidden `input` tag with `csrf` token.
+Every LazyFast tag and component operates within the context of a page.
+You can define a page using the `@router.page` decorator.
+This decorator creates an endpoint that returns an HTML response along with LazyFast's JavaScript dependencies.
+The decorated function behaves like a regular FastAPI endpoint and supports all dependency injection features.
+However, you don’t need to specify a return value — LazyFast automatically builds and returns the final `HTMLResponse`.
+Additionally, the page injects a hidden `input` tag containing a csrf token.
 ```python
 from fastapi import FastAPI
 from lazyfast import LazyFastRouter, tags